18F/10x-translation-service/README.md

     $ node index.js > templates.pot

 This outputs content for a POT file to be used as the template.
-Rename this to `templates.pot` and commit it do the [translations repo](https://github.com/adborden/usa-gov-example-translations).
+Rename this to `templates.pot` and commit it to the [translations repo](https://github.com/adborden/usa-gov-example-translations).